 Watch closely for changes in your health, and be sure to contact your doctor if:

 Watchful waiting is a wait-and-see approach.
 Trying it may be fine if you have recently been diagnosed with migraines and over-the-counter medicines are controlling your pain.

-Migraines can be hard to diagnose, because their symptoms are like those of other types of headaches.
+Migraines can be hard to diagnose.
+Their symptoms are like those of other types of headaches.
 For example, many people have been diagnosed with sinus headaches when they actually have migraines.

 It's likely that you are having migraine headaches if they happen often and interfere with your daily life.